 The proposal is a written document describing the proposed dissertation.
-It must be approved by a five-member committee including three full-time faculty from the Department during an oral defense.
+It must be approved by at least a four-member committee including three full-time faculty from the Department during an oral defense.

 The PhD Dissertation must conform to all of the requirements of the Graduate School for dissertations, will be evaluated by the dissertation committee, and conform to format outlined in the dissertation proposal.
 The student defends the PhD dissertation in an oral exam conducted by the dissertation committee.

 To complete a PhD in the Learning Sciences area of the Department of Educational Psychology students must complete a total of 54 credits of coursework.
 36 credits are needed to qualify for an MS in Education Psychology and admission to the PhD program.
 Consult the LS Area Requirements for a list of courses that are required for admission to the PhD program.
 The remaining 18 credits of advanced coursework must be completed after admission to the PhD program.
 These 18 credits are typically elective courses that may be completed as part of your PhD minor.
 Below is a list of elective courses that students in the Learning Sciences area have taken in the past.

 - Ed Psych 711 – Grants and Grant Writing

 - Ed Psych 711 – Applied Regression Analysis